chiccoder/DnD-Class-Quiz/README.md

 # Find the right D&D class for your character!

+You can find a working version of this quiz here: https://dnd-class-quiz.herokuapp.com/

-Thank you to the creator of this flowchart for the question inspiration: https://www.lucidchart.com/pages/flowcharts/which-dungeons-and-dragons-class-should-you-play
+Thank you to the creator of this flowchart for the inspiration! https://www.lucidchart.com/pages/flowcharts/which-dungeons-and-dragons-class-should-you-play